arshchawla21/Forex_Deep_Neural_Network/README.md

 This repository contains a deep neural network (DNN) model for predicting forex commodity price movements and a trading bot that uses the model with the OANDA API for live trading.
 The bot is designed to trade forex pairs such as USD/JPY, leveraging historical candlestick data and machine learning to make informed trading decisions.

+_**Note:** This project is for educational purposes only, and caution should be exercised when/if live trading._

 ---

 ## Table of Contents